MInD-Laboratory/Measuring_Workload_Dynamics_in_OpenMATB/README.md

 <img width="2165" height="1067" alt="matb_figures" src="https://github.com/user-attachments/assets/d87d867b-481a-4840-9004-9bcdcf2f0a12" />

 # Overview
-This repository contains scripts and analysis pipelines for a study investigating cognitive load using a multitasking simulation (OpenMATB, https://github.com/juliencegarra/OpenMATB), webcam-based pose tracking, and supervised machine learning.
+This repository contains scripts and analysis pipelines for a study investigating cognitive load using a modified version of the Open Multi-Attribute Task Battery (OpenMATB; https://github.com/juliencegarra/OpenMATB), webcam-based pose tracking, and supervised machine learning.

+Participants engaged in four simultaneous subtasks—system monitoring, joystick-based tracking, verbal communications, and resource management—designed to simulate multitasking under varying levels of cognitive load.
+Load was manipulated across low, moderate, and high conditions by adjusting task difficulty parameters, such as anomaly frequency, target radius size, prompt rate, and fuel leakage.
+While performing the task, participants were recorded via webcam, providing data for subsequent behavioral analysis.

-Linear and nonlinear analysis is performed on the pose data.
-Nonlinear analysis (Recurrence-Quantification-Analysis) is performed using https://github.com/xkiwilabs/Recurrence-Quantification-Analysis.
+Linear and nonlinear analyses were applied to the pose data.
+Nonlinear dynamics were assessed using Recurrence Quantification Analysis (RQA) via the Recurrence-Quantification-Analysis toolbox.

 ## 🔧 Setup Instructions